subhasree2/Sudoku-Solver/README.md

     * Hard

 ### Feature :
-    Creates easy,average and hard sudoku boards dynamically using the random module.
+    - Creates easy,average and hard sudoku boards dynamically using the random module.
+    - Sudoku can be solved either by the user or can be done automatically using Solve button.

 ### Requirements :
     Pygame Module (Pygame is a cross-platform set of Python modules which is used to create video games)